-First, the AR6 scenarios that form the basis of the linear regression models are different in their respective underlying assumptions, and the purpose of the scenarios is not necessarily to combine them in one linear regression, aiming to explain such as relationship.
-It is expected that this general limitation will be true for any approach that uses several scenarios to evaluate GHG targets, the reason being that benchmarks must either be based on a single scenario or some statistical averaging of scenario results.
+First, the AR6 scenarios that form the basis of the linear regression models are different in their respective underlying assumptions, and the averaged relationship between emission reductions and temperature outcomes provided is meant be used as a proxy for application by the real economy rather than for scientific purposes.
+This general limitation will be true for any approach that uses several scenarios to evaluate GHG targets, the reason being that benchmarks must be based on either a single scenario or some form of statistical measure derived from multiple scenarios.

-Second, a linear regression model is applied to AR6 scenarios' variables that, as illustrated in Figure 5, do not follow a linear pathway.
+Second, a linear regression model is applied to AR6 scenarios' variables that, as illustrated in Figure 5, do not follow a linear pathway and the cumulative budget is the most important factor in determining temperature outcomes.
 To capture part of that curvature, the regression models are applied to various time horizons.
-For short term horizons, however, the model fit is lower because a wider range of annual reduction rates could lead to similar end-of-century temperature outcomes.
+For short-term horizons, however, the model fit is lower because a wider range of annual reduction rates could lead to similar end-of-century temperature outcomes.